Salem Memorial Ballpark: College baseball

 In addition to serving as a second home field for the Roanoke College baseball team since 2002, Salem Memorial Ballpark has hosted several collegiate tournaments since 1996.
 In July 1994, city officials announced that the NCAA Division III (D-III) Baseball Championship would be played at the then proposed stadium for five years between 1995 and 1999.
 Although scheduled to be played in the new ballpark, in April 1995 city officials announced the D-III Baseball Championship would be moved to nearby Municipal Field as a result of construction delays on the new facility.
-Due to sagging attendance, in 1998 the NCAA announced the D-III Baseball Championship would be moved to Fox Cities Stadium outside Appleton, Wisconsin beginning with the 2000 tournament.
+Due to sagging attendance, in 1998 the NCAA announced the D-III Baseball Championship would be moved to Fox Cities Stadium outside Appleton, Wisconsin, beginning with the 2000 tournament.

 In December 2001, the City of Salem was notified of their successful bid against both Durham Bulls Athletic Park in Durham and L. P. Frans Stadium in Hickory to host both the 2003 and 2004 ACC baseball tournaments.
-The 2003 tournament saw 18,276 attend the event with Georgia Tech defeating NC State by a score of 6-5.
-The 2004 tournament saw 23,092 attend the event with Florida State defeating Georgia Tech, 17-5.
+The 2003 tournament saw 18,276 attend the event with Georgia Tech defeating NC State by a score of 6–5.
+The 2004 tournament saw 23,092 attend the event with Florida State defeating Georgia Tech, 17–5.

 Facilities

 Seating at the ballpark includes fixed stadium seats and ten luxury boxes located above the main concourse behind home plate.
 As of 2011, fixed seating capacity is 5,503.
 Games can be watched from one of two picnic areas — one on the third base line and one on the first base line.

 The stadium features four concession stands, numerous other carts, and eight large restrooms.
-Lines are usually not a problem even with large crowds.
-There is ample free parking on site which is easily accessed from U.S. 11, U.S. 460, Virginia 419, and Interstate 81.
+There is ample free parking on site which is accessed from U.S. 11, U.S. 460, Virginia 419, and Interstate 81.
 In part because of promotions, the Salem minor league baseball teams have been more successful in building and maintaining attendance than Roanoke Valley's other minor league sports teams.